by Marie Miranda Cruz

 Trigger and Content Warnings

-Everlasting Nora deals with violence, child abuse, classism, extreme poverty / hunger, kidnapping, descriptions of blood and other serious injuries.
+Everlasting Nora deals with violence, child abuse, classism, extreme poverty/hunger, kidnapping, descriptions of blood and other serious injuries.

 Last August, I welcomed Filipino debut middle-grade author, Marie Miranda Cruz on Behind the Pages for an interview as she talked about her character, Nora (click here).
-Being able to join this blog tour hosted by Kate at The Backwards Bookshelf and read a book with a character that represents me and a setting that’s all well familiar, my Filipino heart couldn’t help but swelled with pride.
+Being able to join this blog tour hosted by Kate at The Backwards Bookshelf and read a book with a character that represents me and a setting that’s all well familiar, my Filipino heart couldn’t help but swell with pride.

 This book respectfully did justice on the portrayal of those like Nora, a squatter, who lives at Manila North Cemetery.
 THIS.
 IS.
 REAL.
 LIFE!